 2. Coast Guard Academy

 Kids will love driving a real life battery operating LEGO boat around a waterway course!
 Patrol the Wharf while avoiding obstacles just like Coast Guard!
 Kids 34 inches and taller can ride with a supervising sibling or parent.
+This is one the longer rides in Lego City, so keep that in mind as you plan your day!

 3. Anchor’s Away